 At the Milan Fair, located in Rho, you will find the stands of the top names in the design industry, both Italian and international.
 The first days of the fair are reserved for the design industry only and on the Sunday the fair's doors are opened to the general public.
 The Fuorisalone is a week of aperitifs, art exhibits and design shows.
 There are also DJ sets and parties that attract the young and hip from all over the world.
 Events begin in the morning and the music of the last parties lasts very late into the night.

 During Design Week visitors can find, buy or get gifted with all kinds of design gadgets and obtain great ideas from the Salone.
 As you can imagine accommodations in Milan are both expensive and scarce during Design Week.
-This year Life in Italy was at the fair for you.
+In 2010 Life in Italy was at the fair for you.
 We visited the Salone del Mobile di Milano and felt the vibe of international design on our skins, an experience not soon forgotten.

 Maybe it's a reaction to the international economical crisis, but everywhere there was a tangible need for beauty and cool, even in the attire of people visiting the fair.
 It seemed like an unspoken dress code was shared among exhibitors and the attending public, showing once again that there's just something in the Milan air that inspires elegance and style.